solusprotocol1/solus-protocol/SECURITY.md

 **Email:** support@solusprotocol.com (preferred for detailed reports).

-**PGP Encryption:** Use our PGP key for encrypted communications.
-[Link to PGP Key or Fingerprint: e.g., Fingerprint: ABCD 1234 5678 9ABC DEF0 1234 5678 9ABC DEF0] (available on our website or Keybase.io/solusprotocol).

 **Subject Line:** Use "Vulnerability Report: [Brief Non-Sensitive Description]" to ensure priority handling.

 If you require an alternative secure channel (e.g., Signal or encrypted platform), include your contact preferences in the initial email, and we will accommodate.